Sage-Bionetworks-Challenges/sample-model-templates/README.md

 ### Prepare and push your model to Synapse

-1. If you haven't already, log into the Synapse Docker registry.
-We recommend using a Synapse Personal Access Token (PAT) for this step rather than your
+1. If you haven't already, log into the Synapse Docker registry with your Synapse
-   password:
+   credentials:

    ```
    docker login docker.synapse.org --username SYNAPSE_USERNAME
    ```

-   Enter your PAT when prompted.
+   We highly recommend you use a Synapse Personal Access Token (PAT) when logging in.
+   Ensure that the PAT used has "Modify" permission enabled so that you can push images to your Synapse project(s).

    > [Learn more about Synapse PATs and how to generate one].